ETFdb Logo

 (PBW B)PowerShares WilderHill Clean Energy PortfolioPowerSharesAlternative Energy Equities0.70%

-(TAN C+)Guggenheim Solar ETFGuggenheimAlternative Energy Equities0.70%
+(TAN B-)Guggenheim Solar ETFGuggenheimAlternative Energy Equities0.70%

-(FAN A)First Trust ISE Global Wind Energy Index FundFirst TrustAlternative Energy Equities0.60%
+(FAN A-)First Trust ISE Global Wind Energy Index FundFirst TrustAlternative Energy Equities0.60%

 YLCOGlobal X YieldCo Index ETFGlobal XAlternative Energy Equities0.65%